Flying Blind from the Billy Graham Evangelistic Association

 Yes, I am addressing Christians and non-Christians.
 Jesus loves all of us way too much to allow us to continue in unrepentant sin and not allow consequences.
 Bad things happen when we sin.
 The more we sin, the more bad things happen.
 Even worse, the more we sin, the more we frustrate the happening of good things in our life.

 The Billy Graham Association addresses this issue beautifully in this video.
-I really enjoyed watching it, perhaps because I loved a good portion of it.
+I really enjoyed watching it, perhaps because I lived a good portion of it.
 I was flying blind until the day that Jesus opened my eyes to the great danger I was toying with.
 It did not matter how long it took, He got my attention and redeemed my failure.
 He is the perfect Savior after all.
-For more on His redemotion, you may enjoy Am I Too Far Gone for Jesus?
+For more on His redemption, you may enjoy Am I Too Far Gone for Jesus?